 STEP 5: Installing the Shake and Diamond Shingles

-We recommend using the Johnny Jack Roof 3 bracket to support your staging boards as you move up the roof.
+We recommend using the Johnny Jack Roof bracket to support your staging boards as you move up the roof.
 These brackets easily hook over the shingles.
 You can begin installing from either the right or the left.
-The first course of shingles lock into the eave starter.
+The first course of shingles locks into the eave starter.
 Subsequent courses of shingles lock into place by sliding the bottom hook of each shingle into the screw strip of the previous course.
-The generous width of the locks on Bayview shingles allow alignment of the course to ensure symmetry.
+The generous width of the locks on Bayview shingles allows alignment of the course to ensure symmetry.
 (Diagram 5.1).
 Insert fasteners in ALL screw holes.
-The inner lock of each shingle slides into the Z lock of the adjacent shingle then push the shingle up the roof so the bottom hook snaps into the screw strip.
+The inner lock of each shingle slides into the Z lock of the adjacent shingle then pushes the shingle up the roof so the bottom hook snaps into the screw strip.

 Each course of shingles should be offset from the previous course (diagram 5.2).
 To ensure visually appealing alignment position one shingle so it is symmetrically offset at the center notch of the screw strip.
 Other shingles can be snapped in from there.
 Follow the same pattern for each course of shingles.